 “In reality, proactive planning can help reduce tax impacts and adapt to changing laws,” he stresses.
 “Lack of communication can lead to confusion or disputes after a client’s death among their beneficiaries.”

-To meet the rising demand, Edward Jones launched Generations, the firm’s first dedicated private client platform for wealthy households.
+To meet the rising demand, the firm has launched a dedicated private client platform for wealthy households called Edward Jones Generations®.

 “Generations is designed to meet the complex needs of high net worth clients,” Lewandowski explains.
 “With it, clients instantly extend and amplify their network of specialists and strategists who deliver comprehensive financial planning, continual financial management and support about key topics that are most relevant as life changes over time.”